ButinVladimir/cyberiada/ROADMAP.md

 ## Hacking

 Hacking is done only by mainframe.
-Each district has it's own server, hacking it will yield money and, possibly, designs (only for enemy factions, first time only).
+Each district has it's own server(s), hacking it will yield money and, possibly, designs (only for enemy factions, first time only, similar to operations).
 Faction servers cannot be hacked until faction is joined.
+Each hacked server can also provide additional cores and RAM to mainframe.

 Hacking requires filling completion scale and avoid filling alert scale while hacking is active.